wq969453423/aos_discord_chat/README.md

 npm install
 npm install --save @permaweb/aoconnect

-//setting discord bot /config.json in token
-//setting discord channelId /.env in channelId

 npm run star

-//Linking index.js to Discord
-//API/sendmsg.js is responsible for sending messages to Discord
-//API/worker.js is responsible for sending messages to AOS

-//.load chatroom.lua
 ```

+//index.js is used to connect to the Discord service.
+Before connecting,
+//please configure the token in the config.json file and the channel in the .env file.
+//  /api/sendmsg.js is triggered in index.js and is responsible for sending discord messages to aos.
+//  /api/worker.js file is responsible for sending aos messages to discord.